gavvop/lil-masonry/README.md

 # lil-masonry
-Extremely simple POC masonry in Vanilla CSS
+Extremely simple (but responsive!)
+POC masonry in Vanilla CSS